SergioFernizaMarquez/Logistics_Database_Project/README.md

 I built forecasting models, such as ARIMA, for monthly demand for each product.
 These forecasts inform the determination of optimal monthly restock quantities and cost comparisons.
 I then computed and compared the historical restock cost with the new forecasted cost and derived the price margin necessary to achieve a 1% profit margin.

+### Interactive Tableau Dashboard

+I created an interactive Tableau dashboard that presents a comprehensive view of our logistics operations.
+The dashboard features detailed visualizations of key metrics such as monthly transaction costs, net revenue trends, fuel expenses, and driver performance.
+By exploring the dashboard, you can dive into operational insights and identify optimization opportunities in our supply chain.
+You can access the live dashboard [here](https://public.tableau.com/views/Logistics_17445446866560/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) and interact with the data in real time.

 ## How to Run the Project

 1. **Database Setup**